jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 You can choose to put the password to modify Kasperky in clear text or to scramble it via a symmetric encryption process.

+For safety, you can put this data in a configuration file `Custom-VarAutodel.psm1`.
+The advantage with this is that it is destroyed after use.
+So the password will not remain written in a file on the workstation, even if encrypted, after the uninstallation.

 ## What's in this folder

 How to create a password encrypted so blurred ?